craigenn/Stanmore879.1/README.md

-#### This was one of my first coding experiences from Stanmore College in 18/19
+#### This was one of my first real coding experiences from Stanmore College in 18/19